As identified in Title 4, Article 13.1 of the Indiana Code, the Office of Technology (IOT) is required to:

 - Provide for the technology and procedures for the state to do business with the greatest security possible.

 IOT is a trusted enterprise-technology provider that enables partners to securely deliver high-quality services to citizens.

-IOT provides cost-effective, secure, consistent, reliable enterprise-technology services to our partner agencies so they can better serve our mutual customer, the Hoosier taxpayer.
+IOT provides measurable, secure, consistent, reliable enterprise-technology services at cost-effective prices to our partner agencies so they can better serve our mutual customer, the Hoosier taxpayer.

 - Aggressively balance costs, while still providing great service.

 - Deliver value-add services to customers.